 Choke collars are not advised for any dog, young or old.
 They can cause so many neck injuries and anxiety issues.

 As for martingales, you can use them with puppies, but I wouldn’t advise doing this before attempting to train your puppy with a regular collar.
 This is for two reasons.

-- They may respond well to walk training and be perfectly fine with their flat collar
+- They may respond well to walk training and be perfectly fine with their flat collar.

 - Martingale collars are typically only used during walking.
 You will likely have a flat collar for your dog’s everyday use.
 So, martingale collars should only be tapped in when you need them.

 Isn’t everything better when it is customised?
 I believe so.
 Personalised puppy dog collars just add an extra element of specialness to their collar.
 There are a few interesting options for personalised collars on the market.
-We have linked one below.

 Definitely one of the more boring collars in the category but consider it a necessary evil.
 Flea and tick collars are used in tandem with traditional collars as they tend to be thin and worn for a limited amount of time.
 You can’t really affix any identifiers to a flea or tick collar.
 It’s important to note that puppies should not have flea or tick treatments of any kind before they reach 7 weeks old.
 (4) The chemicals are too strong for them.

 Vibrating collars are meant as anti-barking and training collars.
 They are also great for deaf and blind dogs.
 (5) If you want to explore vibrating and anti-bark collars, we have made a separate article for them.

 My Final Verdict